[Event "Puzzle #186"][Date "2012.02.27"][Result "1-0"][SetUp "1"][FEN "q1rr2k1/p4ppp/1p4n1/2pN1N1Q/3b1P2/1P4P1/P6P/3R1RK1 w - - 0 1"]

 Attacking on opposite sides: Yes, this definitely applies here.
 Both sides are out attacking in full force, White on the Kingside and Black on the Queenside.

-b) The fastest way for White to checkmate is:
+b) The fastest way for White to checkmate: see diagram

 A special mention also goes to Daniel for his answer.

 [Event "Puzzle #185"][Date "2012.02.19"][Result "1-0"][SetUp "1"][FEN "2r3k1/ppq1pp1p/3pb1pQ/6Pn/2rNP3/2N2P2/PPP5/2KR3R w - - 0 1"]1.Rxh5 gxh5 2.Nxe6 fxe6 3.g6 hxg6 4.Qxg6+ Kh8 (4...Kf8 5.Rg1 Rxc3 6.Qg8#) 5.Rg1 Rxc3 6.Qh6#

 Daniel - 24 points